mxstbr/login-flow/README.md

 Using a `ServiceWorker` and the `AppCache`, the application is cached for offline usage.
 To cache a file, add it to the `urlsToCache` variable in the `serviceworker.js` file.

-Once you run locally you will need to terminate the serviceworker when running another app in the same localhost port, to terminate the serviceworker visit `chrome://inspect/#service-workers` then choose your domain and terminate the worker.
+Once you run locally you will need to terminate the serviceworker when running another app in the same localhost port, to terminate the serviceworker visit `chrome://inspect/#service-workers` find the path to your localhost and terminate the worker.
+You might need to stop the worker if terminating wasn't enough `chrome://serviceworker-internals` then find the path to your localhost and stop/unregister.

 ### Add To Homescreen